Year R - Information and Overview

 Welcome to Reception

-We are so pleased to welcome the children into our classes for the start of their school journey.
-The children have all settled so well, beginning to adapt to new school routines and expectations.
-Before we tell you about all the exciting things we do in Reception, we would like to introduce you to the Early Years Team.
-Miss Davies is the Early Years Leader and the teacher in Cherry Class.
-She is supported by Miss Lloyd.
-The teachers in Apple Class are Mrs Jupe and Mrs Williams, and they are supported by Mrs Hepworth.
-Plum Class is taught by Miss Gospel and she is supported by Mrs Parsons and Mrs Sargeant.
+We are so pleased to welcome the children into their new classes for the start of their school journey.
+The children had a lovely first transition session and all settled so well, beginning to familiarise themselves with their new environment and expectations.
+Before we tell you about all the exciting things we do in Reception, we would like to introduce you to the Early Years Team 2023-2024.
+Miss Davies is the Early Years Leader and the teacher in Plum Class on Mondays-Thursdays.
+On Friday, the teacher will be Mrs Masters.
+They will be supported by Mrs Meredith.
+The teachers in Apple Class are Mrs Jupe and Mrs Williams, and they will be supported by Miss Kean.
+Cherry Class will be taught by Miss Cooper and she will be supported by Mrs Jones on Mondays - Wednesdays and Mrs Sargeant on Thursdays and Fridays.

-We look forward to welcoming you all to our Welcome Meeting on Wednesday 6th October at 2.30pm.
+We look forward to welcoming you all to our Welcome Meeting (further details to follow in the future).

 The Early Years